-BLEU.
+Table 3 shows the results.
+We first compare the baseline against DomEmb(avg).
+The smallest improvement is on NewsCommentary, only 0.2 BLEU.
 Improvements vary between 0.8 and 1.2 BLEU on Europarl, OpenSubtitles and Rapid.
 On Ubuntu, this model improves only by 0.4 BLEU.
 Joint and average BLEU improve by 0.7 and 0.6, respectively.
 Replacing average pooling with maximum pooling leads to slightly worse results on all domains except Ubuntu, but still improves upon the baseline.
 Our assumption is that averaging handles situations when there is a mix of domain signals because it can emphasize the more frequent domain signals.
 Max pooling is not able to differentiate between less and more frequent domain signals.

 CtxPool(avg) and DomEmb(avg) perform similarly and have the same average and joint BLEU scores.
-Using maximum pooling provides slightly worse results as shown by the performance of CtxPool(max).
+Max pooling is slightly worse as shown by the performance of CtxPool(max).
 TagBase is not very effective in our experiments, improving slightly on some domains and only performing well on Ubuntu.
-Our experiments show that document-level context is useful for modeling multiple known domains at the same time.
-In the appendix, we show translation examples from SentBase and DomEmb(avg).
+We show that document-level context is useful for modeling multiple known domains at the same time.
+In the appendix we show translation examples from SentBase and DomEmb(avg).